mrjoelkemp/jquery.snapto/README.md

 * `neighborSelector`: the selector (or jquery object) of the object to snap to.
 * `direction`: the direction for snapping
- * Supported directions
+ * If not supplied, then the best direction will be chosen
 * `animationDelay`: the millisecond delay in the snap animation.
-The smaller the animation delay, the faster the snapping. *Defaults to 1 second*.
+The smaller the animation delay, the faster the snapping. *Defaults to 10 ms*.